jjasghar/chef-book/part2/06-write-simple-base-cookbook.md

 root@chef-book:~/solo/cookbooks/base# cd files/default/
 root@chef-book:~/solo/cookbooks/base/files/default# cp /etc/ssh/ssh_config ./
 ```
 As you can see, `cookbook_file` is the stanza that tells chef-solo to put this file in this location with these settings and this is the source.
-You should have noticed that you created a `files/default` directory, that's the first location that `cookbook_file` looks.
-You can create different directories in `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different format per file.
-Now I should mention that `files` is just for _static_ files, not template-ized files.
+You should have noticed that you created a `files/default` directory.
+That's the first location that `cookbook_file` looks.
+You can create different directories in `files/` like `ubuntu` or `ubuntu12.04` or `redhat` so you can have a different format per for different platforms.
+Now I should mention that `files` is just for _static_ files, not templatized files.
 We'll get there in a bit.

-Go ahead and run your `./converge` again, you should see something like this:
+Go ahead and run your `./converge` again and you should see something like this:
 ```bash
 root@chef-book:~/solo# ./converge.sh
 Starting Chef Client, version 11.6.2